STAMP-project/stamp-ide/README_DSpot.md

 ### check options

-In the botton of the advanced options dialog there are several check buttons to select a set of enable/disable options like verbose, clean ... (see DSpot documentation)
+In the bottom of the advanced options dialog there are several check buttons to select a set of enable/disable options like verbose, clean ... (see DSpot documentation)

 <center>![check buttons](images/buttons.png)</center>